Derry Halloween Witch

 Expect to taste excellent cuisine along the way, with much it coming from fresh local produce and other farm-to-table ingredients.

-Tickets are expected to go on sale during the summer of 2023.
+Tickets are expected to go on sale in May of 2024.

 3. Derry Halloween